tammet/jsfol/README.md

 For example, neither classical FOL nor the CNF and FOF fragments of TPTP allow variables as a leading element of a term, i.e. in a function / predicate symbol position.
-However, JSFOL itself does prohibit such usage.
+However, JSFOL itself does not prohibit such usage.